 05 Nov 2017

 It’s clear why people are confused about what social media can do for a business… much of the information is contradictory.
-On Friday, I read two posts related to the effectiveness of social media, both showcasing different – and even conflicting – examples.
+On the same day, I read two posts related to the effectiveness of social media, both showcasing different – and even conflicting – examples.

 The first post, B2B Social Media Marketing: What’s the Real Deal on Effectiveness, shares mixed results of success with social media.
 What was most startling was the lack of perceived value in content marketing.
 The writer states, “Not one of these individuals has achieved results by following the content marketing strategy advice of so-called social media experts.
 In fact, the most successful, like Dennis Brown who has generated $20 million for his logistics company through strategic use of LinkedIn, have relied on traditional, tried and true B2B marketing as the cornerstones of their strategy.”

 The second post, 5 Ways to Integrate Your Social Media With Your Marketing, concludes that a holistic approach is necessary to make an impact with digital marketing.
 The writer states, “Your payoff is content: Social media is useless unless there’s a pot of gold at the end of the rainbow.
 Your content is the cornerstone of your marketing.”

 Funny, both posts used the word ‘cornerstone’ to highlight vastly different marketing outcomes.
 What’s a reader to believe?
 I’m a marketer and I’m confused, so I can only imagine how a business owner might feel.

 After further examination of the first post, I created a short list of what those B2B companies could attribute to their success in social media.
 That list includes: